RCC’s Different Viewpoints is a series of short articles from different age groups and their perspective on health education as they see it.

 I don’t have a guaranteed solution to fixing this problem, but I do know how we can try to start to change this behavior.
 We need to encourage more self-confidence and individualism in teens so that they no longer feel like they NEED to conform to the standards of their peers.
 As teens we have all heard a million statistics about why we shouldn’t involve ourselves with illegal substances, but we are rarely given the tools to resist repeating the actions we see every time we swipe open the screen of our phones.

-About the Author: Sydney Thayer is a Junior at Hinsdale Central High School and is actively involved as President of both Peer Leadership and Varsity Club.
+About the Author: Sydney Thayer is a student at Hinsdale Central High School and is actively involved as President of both Peer Leadership and Varsity Club.
 Sydney is an honor student and is most passionate about her social studies classes and Business Law.
 Sydney plans to major in Political Science at a school in the Washington DC area.
 Outside of school Sydney loves to babysit, volunteer with local organizations to help those less fortunate, to bake, watch the Cubs and spend time with friends and to organize things!